Hillegom: Demographics

-Transportation
+Transport

-Historically, much of the town's transportation was done by water, either canals or streams.
+Historically, much of the town's transport was done by water, either canals or streams.

 The Hillegommerbeek (Hillegom's Creek) was used to transport goods from the town to Haarlemmermeer (Haarlem's Lake) and, after its reclamation, to the Ringvaart.
 Several docks and wharfs still line the creek and canal.

 The Leidsevaart (Leiden Canal) was completed in 1657 and runs between Leiden and Haarlem just west of Hillegom.
 This canal has fallen in disuse because of its many non-operable bridges.

 Hillegom is served by Provincial Roads 207, 208, and 442.

 Railway

 Hillegom is served by Hillegom railway station, with direct connections to Haarlem in the north and Leiden and The Hague southward.

 Tourism and attractions

 The most interesting time to visit is during the spring when the fields around Hillegom are in a colourful bloom.
 At this time a flower parade, the Bloemencorso, travels through its main streets.

 Hillegom was home to the Den Hartogh Ford Museum, which had the world's largest collection of Ford automobiles, until it closed down in 2016.
 It had over 200 classic cars, all from before World War II.